rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/helm-version-requirements.md

 ## Identifying the Proper Helm v3 Version

-Select any Helm 3 version that is officially compatible with the Kubernetes version range you are using from our supported list.
+Select any Helm v3 version that is officially compatible with the Kubernetes version range you are using from our [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions).

 To apply this rule, you may need to reference two external resources:
 - **Helm Version Compatibility:** Refer to the [Helm Version Support Policy](https://helm.sh/docs/topics/version_skew/) and select the version matching the rule for your Rancher minor target.